laurensdewaele/tenso-mobile-app/app/lib/notes.md

 ### Medium prio

 - Refactor appState.
 Remove provider.
 Needs to be done with streams.
 A lot cleaner and more performance.
+  You don't want a widget listening to 3 VMs here.
+It worked before the latest refactor but was very gimmicky with provider.
+With streams this will be a lot clearer.
+You want AppState => Workout_VM => General/Hold/Extra.
 - Try catch blocks on sensitive code.
 E.g. deleting workout.
 - Setup sentry.io, don't think about self hosting for now.
 - Login with device id, to save workouts already